Data-0/Weightless-WoodTools/README.md

-A simple mod that makes the woodworking tools almost weightless.
+This makes the Wood working tools weigh 0.01 kilograms.
+The player shouldn't be punished for wanting to decorate their home.